airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

 actually complete properly.
 Linux returns its status code in *%eax*, so we need to check and see if there is an error.

-        #Open file for reading
-        movl  $SYS_OPEN, %eax
-        movl  $input_file_name, %ebx
+        movl  $SYS_OPEN, %eax               # Open file for reading. movl  $input_file_name, %ebx
         movl  $0, %ecx
         movl  $0666, %edx
         int   $LINUX_SYSCALL

-        movl  %eax, INPUT_DESCRIPTOR(%ebp)
+        movl  %eax, ST_INPUT_DESCRIPTOR(%ebp)

-        #This will test and see if %eax is
-        #negative.
-If it is not negative, it
+        # This will test and see if %eax is negative.
+If it is not negative,
-        #will jump to continue_processing.
-        #Otherwise it will handle the error
+        # it will jump to continue_processing.
+Otherwise it will handle the
-        #condition that the negative number
+        # error condition that the negative number represents.
-        #represents.
+        #
         cmpl  $0, %eax
         jl    continue_processing

-        #Send the error
+        # ----- SEND THE ERROR ----- #
+        #
         .section .data
             no_open_file_code:
                 .ascii "0001: \0"
             no_open_file_msg:
-        .ascii "Can't Open Input File\0"
+                .ascii "Can't Open Input File.\0"

         .section .text
         pushl $no_open_file_msg